| Funding programmes | Graduate Center for Postdocs

 The target group are postdocs in the first one to two years after their doctorate and wish to pursue an academic career.
 The applicant’s (future) position must be located at a university publicly administered by the Free State of Bavaria or at a state-recognised university significantly funded by the Free State.

-Excellent knowledge of English is also required, as the language of communication at the Graduate Center is English.
-We expect a basic understanding of German and an interest in expanding this knowledge.
+A very good knowledge of English is also required, as the language of communication at the Graduate Centre is English.
+Basic knowledge of German and an interest in expanding this knowledge are also required.
+An interest in interdisciplinary exchange and initial experience at the interface to other disciplines are also desirable.

 In case of admission to the Graduate Center, we expect active participation in the course programme.